AreefSyam/Quickdrop_Project/README.md

 ---

-### 3.2 Chosen Algorithm: Greedy Algorithm
+### 3.2 Chosen Algorithm: Dynamic Algorithm

-1. Suitability for Job Scheduling: Greedy algorithms are particularly well-suited for job scheduling problems where jobs need to be selected based on specific criteria (e.g., profit) and fit within given constraints (e.g., deadlines).
+1. Suitability for Job Scheduling: Dynamic programming (DP) is particularly well-suited for job scheduling problems where jobs need to be selected based on specific criteria (e.g., profit) and fit within given constraints (e.g., deadlines).
-2. Efficiency: The greedy approach allows for quick decision-making, which is crucial for operational efficiency in a real-time environment like drone delivery.
+2. Efficiency: The DP approach allows for systematic exploration of all possible solutions by storing the results of subproblems, ensuring that the optimal solution is found.
-3. Implementation: The implementation of a greedy algorithm is straightforward, making it easier to develop, test, and maintain compared to more complex algorithms like dynamic programming or graph-based approaches.
+3. Implementation: The implementation of a DP algorithm requires careful definition of the state and transition functions, but it ensures finding the optimal solution.
-4. Good Approximation: While not always optimal, the greedy algorithm often yields solutions that are very close to the best possible outcome, especially in scenarios where making the locally optimal choice leads to a near-optimal global solution
+4. Global Optimization: DP considers all possible solutions and stores results of subproblems, which helps in finding the globally optimal solution.

 ---

-## 4.0 Designing an Algorithm
+## 4.0 Designing an Algorithm ((plz modify if necessary))

 ---

 ### 4.1 Algorithm Paradigm Explanation
-This paradigm involves making the locally optimal choice at each step with the hope of finding a global optimum.
+This paradigm involves breaking down the problem into smaller subproblems, solving each subproblem once, and storing their solutions.

 #### 4.1.1 Key Components

-**1. Sorting Jobs by Profit:**
+**1. Sorting Jobs by Deadline:**
-- Purpose: To prioritize jobs with the highest profit.
+- Purpose: To prioritize jobs with the earliest deadlines.
-- Process: Jobs are sorted in descending order based on their profit.
+- Process: Jobs are sorted in ascending order based on their deadlines.

-**2. Iterative Scheduling:**
+**2. Dynamic Programming Table:**
-- Purpose: To schedule jobs in the available time slots up to their deadlines.
+- Purpose: To store the maximum profit achievable up to each time slot.
-- Process: Iterate through the sorted jobs.
+- Process: Create a DP table where 'dp[i]' represents the maximum profit achievable by scheduling jobs up to time slot 'i'.

+**3. State Transition:**
+- Purpose: To update the DP table based on the inclusion or exclusion of each job.
-    - For each job, find the latest available time slot before its deadline.
+- Process: For each job, update the DP table by considering whether to include the job or not.
+    - If the job is included, update the profit at the corresponding time slot.
-    - If an available slot is found, schedule the job and update the total profit.
+    - If the job is not included, carry forward the previous profit.

 #### 4.1.2 Recurrence and Optimization
-- Recurrence: There is no explicit recurrence relation in this greedy approach. *Instead, the algorithm iteratively makes the best local decision (highest profit job that fits) and moves on to the next job.
+- Recurrence: The recurrence relation for the DP table is based on whether the job is included or not.
+    - If the job is included: 'dp[i] = max(dp[i], dp[i - job.deadline] + job.profit)'
+    - If the job is not included: 'dp[i] = dp[i]'

-- Optimization Function: The optimization function here is the total profit, which is incrementally updated as jobs are scheduled.
+- Optimization Function: The optimization function here is the maximum profit stored in the DP table, which is updated iteratively.

-        for (int j = Math.min(maxDeadline - 1, jobs[i].deadline - 1); j >= 0; j--) {
+          for (int i = job.deadline; i >= 1; i--) {
-              if (result[j] == null) {
-                  result[j] = jobs[i];
-                  totalProfit += jobs[i].profit; (Optimization Part)
-                  break;
+            dp[i] = Math.max(dp[i], dp[i - 1] + job.profit);
         }
-         }

----

-### 4.2 Code Breakdown
-- Sorting: Arrays.sort(jobs, (a, b) -> b.profit - a.profit);
-    - Time Complexity: O(n log n)

-- Scheduling: Iterate through each job and find a free slot from its deadline backward.
-    - For each job:

-          for (int j = Math.min(maxDeadline - 1, jobs[i].deadline - 1); j >= 0; j--) {
-              if (result[j] == null) {
-                  result[j] = jobs[i];
-                  totalProfit += jobs[i].profit;
-                  break;
-              }
-          }
-    - Time Complexity: 𝑂(𝑛×𝑑), where d is the maximum deadline.

 ---